Jim Murray, Chairman:

 Dr Shane Whelan:

-Dr Shane Whelan is an actuary and senior lecturer in UCD School of Mathematical Science, and former Head of the Department of Statistics and Actuarial Science.
+Dr Shane Whelan is an actuary and Associate Professor in UCD School of Mathematical Science, and former Head of the Department of Statistics and Actuarial Science.
 Previous to his academic career he held senior roles in investment management and pension advisory companies, including directorships of Friends First Asset Management and Acuvest.
 He was the managing editor of the British Actuarial Journal for several years, and served on councils of the actuarial profession both nationally and internationally.

 His publications include topics such as pension policy, pension investment, and longevity forecasting.
 His research highlights the weak protection afforded to pension entitlements in Ireland, the high level of investment risk and the impact of charges in private pensions.
 He advocates change to the Irish pension system in both academic papers and articles in newspapers and magazines.

-Peter is the representative from the Department of Public Expenditure and Reform.
+Conor is the representative from the Department of Public Expenditure and Reform.